 Meet the Authors: Presenting… 8 pm

-Readings and conversation with Maltese writer and literature lecturer Clare Azzopardi (Frape and All the Names They Left Behind), multiple award-winning Singaporean author Xi Ni Er (The Earnest Mask), and children’s author and philosopher Dr. Damon Young (My Nanna is a Ninja).
+Readings and conversation with Maltese writer and literature lecturer Clare Azzopardi (Frape and All the Names They Left Behind), Irish Book of the Year 2014 winner Mary Costello, multiple award-winning Singaporean author Xi Ni Er (The Earnest Mask), and children’s author and philosopher Dr. Damon Young (Philosophy in the Garden, How to Think About Exercise).
 Q&A follows.

 Pathlight Magazine: Creation, Translation, Publication :: 《路灯》杂志: 创作, 翻译, 出版 8 pm